Pavlo Lapshyn: Background

-Pavlo Lapshyn is from Dnipro, the son of Sergey Lapshyn, a university lecturer.
-Lapshyn's father claims his son is not a racist, and said Pavlo knew his grandmother was a member of the (largely Muslim) Tatar community.
+Pavlo Lapshyn was born on 12 March 1988.
+He was from Dnipropetrovsk, the son of Sergey Lapshyn, a university lecturer.
+Lapshyn's father claimed his son was not a racist, and said Pavlo knew his grandmother was a member of the (largely Muslim) Tatar community.
+Skinheads in Dnipropetrovsk said that they never encountered Lapshyn.

 Lapshyn studied engineering in his home city at the National Metallurgical Academy of Ukraine.
-In 2009 he earned a BA with honours, and completed a Master's degree the following year.
+In 2009 he earned a BA with honours, and completed a master's degree the following year.
 He then began to pursue a doctorate.
 Lapshyn was arrested in August 2010 after inadvertently causing an explosion in his family's apartment.
 Lapshyn had been experimenting with bomb-making chemicals while his family was on holiday.
 There is a short video he took of one explosion in Ukraine.
+About one month before Lapshyn murdered Mohammed Saleem, Lapshyn's mother nearly died in a car crash.

-During his doctoral studies, Lapsyhn entered a competition to exchange with Coventry University and partake in work experience at Delcam - a software company based in the Birmingham neighbourhood of Small Heath, an area of East Birmingham 'which has a significant and visible Muslim population.'
+During his doctoral studies, Lapsyhn entered a competition to exchange with Coventry University and partake in work experience at Delcam – a software company based in the Birmingham neighbourhood of Small Heath, an area of East Birmingham 'which has a significant and visible Muslim population.'
 He was accepted after coming in third place for his work on 3D modelling and computer programming.
 Lapshyn arrived in Birmingham on 24 April 2013, and stayed in a flat inside Delcam's headquarters.
 Colleagues described him as shy, yet polite.

 Attacks

 Murder of Mohammed Saleem

-At around 10 pm on 29 April 2013, five days after his arrival in the United Kingdom, Lapshyn stabbed 82-year-old Mohammed Saleem to death as the pensioner returned from Green Lane Mosque in Small Heath.
-Saleem, a father of seven and grandfather of 23 who had emigrated to the United Kingdom from Pakistan in 1957, had been walking alone near his Small Heath home when he was spotted by Lapshyn, who was carrying a knife.
-Lapshyn later told detectives that he decided to kill Saleem because he "was a Muslim and there were no witnesses."
+At around 10 pm on 29 April 2013, five days after his arrival in the United Kingdom, Lapshyn stabbed 82-year-old Mohammed Saleem to death as he returned from Green Lane Mosque in Small Heath.
+Saleem, who had emigrated to the United Kingdom from Pakistan in 1957, had been walking alone near his Small Heath home when he was spotted by Lapshyn, who was carrying a knife.
+Lapshyn later told detectives that he decided to kill Saleem since he "was a Muslim and there were no witnesses."
 Lapshyn stabbed Saleem three times in the back.

-Local opinion was that Saleem had been murdered by a member of the anti-Islamist street protest movement, the English Defence League (EDL), after six Muslims had been convicted for attempting to bomb one of their rallies.
+Local opinion was that Saleem had been murdered by a member of the Islamophobic far-right organisation English Defence League (EDL), after six Muslims had been convicted for attempting to bomb one of their rallies.
 Shazia Khan, a daughter of Saleem, claimed that her brother had received increasingly threatening letters purporting to be from the EDL.
 One of them stated: "It has come to our attention that you are training terrorists at your premises.
 We will not tolerate any terrorist activities on our soil.
 We urge you to close this gym as soon as possible."
 The letters were said to date from September 2012, before Lapshyn's arrival.

 Due to post-mortem investigations, Saleem was not given a funeral until 13 July.
 Approximately 5,000 attended the service at his mosque.